matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 })
 ```

-But that would be a lot of traffic, and too much for our simple example.
-Let's just listen to events happening on the timeline of rooms for which our user is a member:
+Instead, let's just listen to events happening on the timeline of rooms for which our user is a member:

 ```javascript
 client.on("Room.timeline", function(event, room, toStartOfTimeline) {